Larry Swedroe’s column in CBS Moneywatch is worth reading. Recently, he stated:

 “Most stocks will cost most investors money, most of the time.”

 Ergo, the program recommends investing in the entire market for the long term via an exchange-traded index fund.

 Yesterday, the Dow Jones Industrial Index, one measure of the market, closed at 32,627.97.
 In November 1972, it closed above 1,000 for the first time.

 That is what 10% compound annual growth rate does in 48 years!

 And how does the Monday Morning program equal these results?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us